kouklinaa/Term-extraction/README.md

 * **III.
 Annotation :**

   * Plants
-    * The first method implements *RDFProjector* module.
-It takes on the *French Crop Usage* thesaurus and associates its skos labels with named entities :
+    * The first method to map plant concepts is by using the *RDFProjector* module.
+It takes on the *French Crop Usage* thesaurus and associates skos labels of concepts with named entities in bulletins:

     ```xml
     <project-baseline class="RDFProjector">